aj-in/customer-analytics/README.md

 - **Support tickets** → operational pain points ranked by volume and impact
 - **Survey free-text or Glassdoor pages** → product or culture signal

 **Competitor analysis is the ultimate use case.** Feed in a competitor's public reviews.
 Sales walks into the next pitch with *"Here's what their customers complain about.
-Here's how we improved our products."*
+Here's how we are a better alternative to our competitors."*

 <br>
 <br>